How to calculate Net Profit Margin

 Moreover, interpreting net profit margin should factor in other relevant data and information, such as the following:

-- Industry.
+- Industry type.
 Depending on the industry, average net profit margin can be as low as 5% and can go as high as 20%.

 - Industry trends.
 Looking at competitors’ net profit margin and seeing a consistency may be attributed to factors that affect an industry as a whole.